CVS Group plc Annual Report for the year ended 30 June 2017

-I am delighted to report an outstanding performance by CVS with a record year for revenue and operating profits across the Group.
-Organic growth was enhanced by further acquisitions in our Veterinary Practice and Crematoria Divisions.
-We increased investment in the development of our services, our staff and our premises, and further improved our customer service in all areas.
+I am delighted to report a further outstanding performance by CVS with another record year for revenue and operating profits across the Group.
+Strong like-for-like growth of 6.3% was enhanced by further acquisitions in our Veterinary Practice Division.
+We increased our investment in equipment, premises, our services and our staff.

-The Group remains the largest employer in the UK’s veterinary profession with approximately 4,300 staff as at today (2015: 3,400), including around 1,040 vets (2015: 822).
-It is a credit to all of our people that they have delivered the increased scale of acquisitions and, at the same time, continued to develop the like-for-like business.
-I would like to thank them all, including those new to CVS, for their expertise and professionalism in providing the best possible care and service to all our customers and their animals.
+The Group remains the largest employer in the UK’s veterinary profession with approximately 5,150 staff as at today (2016: 4,300), including around 1,270 vets (2016: 1,040).
+Yet again, our staff have risen to the challenge of delivering and integrating the high volume of acquisitions whilst continuing to develop the business.
+I would like to thank them all, including those new to CVS, for their efforts and for their expertise and professionalism in providing the best possible care and service to all our customers and their animals.

 The development of our staff and of our clinical and non-clinical training continues to be a priority.
 No other veterinary group has the knowledge, expertise and ability to provide so much training internally and this is an area where CVS distinguishes itself from our competition.

-It is proposed to pay a dividend of 3.5p per share in December 2016, a 16.7% increase on the 3.0p per share paid in 2015.
-Our pipeline of acquisitions remains strong and the Board believes that there remain significant opportunities for organic growth.
+It is proposed to pay a dividend of 4.5p per share in December 2017, a 28.6% increase on the 3.5p per share paid in 2016.
 The increased scale and growth of our business can support a meaningful increase in the level of dividend whilst retaining sufficient funds to continue to grow the business.

 The Board therefore believes that the outlook for CVS remains very promising.